NHSDigital/nhs-credential-manager-prescription-signing/README.md

 ## Examples

 A Next.js example project is available in `examples/react-example-webapp`.
-This provides a simple input field to paste a JWT and a button to sign.
+This provides a simple input field to paste either a payload, unecoded json or encoded json and a button to sign.
 Any errors will be shown should the process fail.
 Feel free to use this to verify your CMS & Port Service installation.
 (Though the dev MSI of CMS will be required in order for it to allow connections from localhost)

 ### Running